 - Enable a private account if it’s not private already.

-If any potentially dangerous followers (or people you just don’t like) do slip through the cracks, you can easily remove them.
+If any potentially dangerous followers (or people you just don’t like) slip through the cracks, you can easily remove them.
 Open your child’s list of followers and select those you want to remove by tapping the three dots next to their name, then tap “remove.”
 Instagram will not notify these users you’ve removed them, but they’ll no longer see your child’s posts.

 It’s also possible to block users.